 Taking place over a 16-week period, the study followed 41 overweight or obese adults who consumed differing amounts of lean red meat in Mediterranean-style diet interventions.
 The study was funded in part by the National Institute of Health’s Ingestive Behavior Research Center at Purdue University, the National Institute of Health’s Indiana Clinical and Translational Sciences Institute, the Beef Checkoff and the National Pork Board.
-These organizations had no role in in conducting the study, collection, analysis or interpretation of the data or writing of the manuscript.
+These no-sleep-disorders had no role in in conducting the study, collection, analysis or interpretation of the data or writing of the manuscript.

 Consuming a Mediterranean-style eating pattern is consistently associated with reduced risk of developing cardiovascular disease.
 It is often characterized by relatively high consumption of fruits, vegetables, whole-grains, nuts/seeds and olive oil.